Approaching a Foreign Company For Importing

 Manufacturer: “Yes.
 Right now we sell only to small mom-and-pop retail outlets that are serviced by a local trading company.”

-Importer: “If I generate reasonable business within a few months, will you allow me exclusivity in United States on all discount chain store business?”
+Importer: “If I generate reasonable business within a few months, will you allow me exclusivity in the United States on all discount chain store business?”

 Manufacturer: “If I see you generate the sales, I’ll have no problem giving you exclusivity.”